-Candy Corn Layer Cake: Festive Halloween cake make with buttermilk candy corn cake, candy corn simple syrup, and topped with Swiss Meringue buttercream frosting.
-All part of #HalloweenTreatsWeek
+Candy Corn Layer Cake is a buttermilk candy corn cake, candy corn simple syrup, topped with Swiss Meringue buttercream frosting.

 This post and recipe was created for #HalloweenTreatsWeek!
 I was sent samples by some of the sponsor companies but as always opinions, bad grammar, and overuse of emojis are 100% mine.